The Trap of Busy Work: Are You Really Moving the Needle?

 “The best way to get anything done is to have a tight deadline,” said a friend’s husband when we were chatting about how to make progress on a long-term study assignment she had.

-My friend had given herself a target of 12 months to achieve her goal – finish studying the course, do revisions, and take the certification exam.
-She had also timed it so that she would take the exam in March, which is examination time in India.
-Her child would be studying for her annual exams, and my friend thought this would be great to get her into the mindset of prepping for the exam.
+My friend had given herself a target of 12 months to achieve her goal—finish studying the course, do revisions, and take the certification exam.
+She timed it so that she would take the exam in March, coinciding with her child’s annual exams, to get into the mindset of prepping for the exam.

-So, how do we channel the power of deadlines while not overdoing it?
+So, how do we channel the power of deadlines without overdoing it?
 Let’s find out.

 What makes deadlines work, and how is it related to biology?